Luiggi370z/react-github-finder/README.md

-# React GitHub Finder
+# React GitHub Finder - Hooks ...
+Hooks everywhere 🙌🏼
+## Introduction

-Small app to demostrate basic features of modern reactJS (2019)
+Small app to demostrate basic features of modern reactJS (2019) with hooks and a few best practices for reducers structure.

+## App Link

+You can see in action [here](https://luiggi-github-finder.netlify.com/).

 ## Available Scripts